the-mhdi/Ethereum-Middle-Client/README.md

  #### * Extensions: a protocol-aware, customizable module that performs specialized computation/validation outside the EVM
   * Each Extension has a unique ExtensionID
-  * Operates as a prover that processes Operations and generates validity proofs or post-processed outputs
   * Can be independently developed and deployed by any party
   * May require Middle-Clients to stake collateral, enabling slashing if the Extension produces invalid results
   * Makes Ethereum more modular, allowing new transaction types and processing logic without modifying consensus
-  * Examples of Extension functionality: ERC-4337 bundler logic , Specialized compliance checks , Advanced signature schemes , ZKP circuit execution
+  * Examples of Extension functionality: any type of private or public computation, a ERC-4337 bundler , a whole ethereum L2,
   * could be written in any programming language as long as they're compilable and interpretable by WebAssembly Runtime
-  * Extensions execute in private as opposed to EVM smart contract where execute everything in public.
+  * Extensions execute in private as opposed to EVM smart contract where everything executes in public.
   * Extensions do not change the blockchain state directly like smart contracts do, though they can call contracts and indirectly be responsible for a state change.
-  * Extensions MUST return a proof with every call.
-  * we require each node to generate a zero-knowledge proof (ZKP) that it correctly executed the Extension.
+  * we require each middle-node to generate a zero-knowledge proof (ZKP) that it correctly executed the Extension.
-  * (not sure) each Extension has a Network-Wide state, maintained by middle nodes.
+  * All Extensions MUST be fully deterministic

-we introduce two new (semi)transaction types. in regard to ERC-4337 we're calling them Operaions.
+we introduce two new (semi)transaction types. in regard to ERC-4337 we're calling them UserOperaions or simply Operations.
  ### Operation Struct:
     type Operation struct {
       ExtensionID	string
       To       Address
       Gas      uint
+      GasManagementData []byte
       Data     []byte
       Sig	     []byte
-      BlockHash  []byte // block hash upon op submission to pool }
+      BlockHash  []byte // block hash upon operation submission to pool //must be a finalized block }
  ### PostOperation Struct:
     type PostOp struct {